Architecture

 high-level-dia

 While it is possible to create a full mesh network, it might be not a desirable outcome.
-In this case, ACLs can be utilized to limit the access to certain machines.
+In this case, groups and access controls can be utilized to limit the access to certain machines.

 Let's now take a closer look at each of NetBird's components.